 Incorporating Global Music into Your Collection

 Expanding your collection to include global music opens up a new dimension of vinyl collecting.
 By adding records from different countries and cultures, you introduce a rich diversity of sounds and instruments to your collection.
 This practice not only enhances your musical appreciation but also fosters a greater understanding of the world’s cultural diversity.
-Start with one region or country that intrigues you, and gradually explore others.
+Begin with one region or country that interests you, and then gradually explore others.
 These global additions can become some of the most cherished in your collection, offering a sonic journey across the globe from the comfort of your home.

 Vinyl Collecting Techniques and Best Practices